What is Feng Shui?

 Although there is much to learn, Feng Shui is neither difficult to understand nor hard to practice.
 Once you appreciate its underlying and basic tenets, you will begin to see that Feng Shui adopts a sensible approach toward your relationship with your environment and your personal living space.

-To all Astrologers and those interested in Astrology:
+and those interested in Astrology:

 Feng Shui and Chinese Astrology are both based, to a large extent, upon the I Ching and on the interactions of the five elements.
 Chinese astrology reveals the destiny bestowed by heaven or heaven luck, while Feng Shui is linked to the harnessing of the earth's Chi, or earth luck.